 “Financial hardship” for purposes of requesting expediting of your VA disability claim means that you, the veteran, are unable to earn enough income to pay essential expenses such as housing payments or medical expenses relating to your disability.
 Minor hardships are insufficient; the VA needs to find that the financial hardship is “extreme.”
 Getting collection notices from credits, facing eviction or foreclosure, needing to file bankruptcy, or having your utilities cut off – these extreme conditions may be sufficient for expedited treatment of your disability claim.

 Watch this video to hear from experienced veterans law attorney Amanda L. Mineer.

 What qualifies as homelessness for expediting a claim?

 Homelessness is another avenue for expedited treatment of your claim.
-“Homelessness” for these purposes is defined as lacking a fixed, regular, and adequate nighttime residence; having a primary nighttime residence that is not designed for or ordinarily used as a regular sleeping accommodation for human beings (such as a vehicle, park, abandoned building, bus or train station, airport, or camping ground); or residence in a supervised publicly or privately operated shelter designated to provide temporary living arrangements.
+“Homelessness” for these purposes is defined as lacking a fixed, regular, and adequate nighttime residence; having a primary nighttime residence that is not designed for or ordinarily used as regular sleeping accommodations for human beings (such as a vehicle, park, abandoned building, bus or train station, airport, or camping ground); or residence in a supervised publicly or privately operated shelter designated to provide temporary living arrangements.

 What are the illness qualifications?

-In order to apply for expedited treatment of your claim, you’ll need a documented diagnosis and status of your illness to provide to the VA.
+To apply for expedited treatment of your claim, you’ll need a documented diagnosis and status of your illness to provide to the VA.
 Records regarding hospice care may also be submitted as further supporting documentation.

 Former POWs and Award Recipients Can Have Claims Expedited